Faguss/StorageCatalog/readme.md

 # StorageCatalog

-Script I've made for my job in the archive.
-You type in id number of items that you want to find and it displays where they are located in the storage.
+Script I've made when I was working in the office archive.
+You type in id numbers of the items that you want to find and the webpage displays a table, showing where the items are located in the storage.

+Menu features importing item list from a CSV file, displaying search result in a printer-friendly version, saving search result to CSV, listing of the entire index and a user manual (Polish language only).

 Storage index is generated from a string "raw_storage_key" that is parsed on init.

-Items are sorted based on position of the shelves in the aisle (which are written in "raw_storage_map") for shortest travel time.
+Items are sorted according to the position of the shelves in an aisle ("raw_storage_map") in order to reduce travel time.

-Input can be typed or imported from a csv file.
-Result is shown as html table.